sagemath/sagewiki_to_gh-2022-10-10/cyclo.md

  1. Make very fast random_element methods for those matrix types.
 This will be needed for testing out our algorithms easily, and for tuning them.

- 1. Implement multimodular matrix multiplication.
+ 1. [:/multipy: Implement multimodular matrix multiplication.]
 This will reduce to doing a bunch of multiplies over GF(p) for many primes p.

  1. [:/padicsolver: Implement p-adic solver with cyclotomic p-adic reconstruction algorithm.]